-The University has launched a free app service to give round-the-clock safety reassurance to staff and students.
-The app is designed to allow students and staff to summon DCU Security at any time.
-Information on downloading and using the app is available at: dcu.ie/ocoo/safezoneatdcu.shtml
+The University provides a free app service to give round-the-clock safety reassurance to staff and students.
+The app is designed to allow students and staff to contact DCU Security at any time.
+Information on using the SafeZone app is available from the DCU website.